 SpreadEx are an established firm founded by former City dealer Jonathan Hufford.
 They are licensed and regulated by the UK Gambling Commission and were founded back in 1999.
-The Spreadex sports betting service launched in 2006, with the firm merging and acquiring other sportsbooks along the way.
+The Spreadex sports betting service launched in 2006, with the firm merging and acquiring other betting sites along the way.

-SpreadEx are not your standard online sportsbook.
+SpreadEx are not your standard online bookmaker.
 In fact, there are only a handful of firms around the world who offer the services they do.
 Conventional online bookmakers offer odds on a range of events, with fixed returns – if a customer’s selection wins, then they get paid out a pre-determined about.
 SpreadEx are a spread betting company, which is a little difference.
 Spread betting was born in the financial industry and the basic premise is, the more right you are, the more money you make, whereas the more wrong you, are the more you lose.
 The swings can be much bigger than conventional betting (although it is possible to cap wins and losses).
-In this review, we look at the services on offer to customers and see the quality of every aspect of the sportsbook.
+In this review, we look at the services on offer to customers and see the quality of every aspect of the bookmaker.

 Several years back, SpreadEx added a fixed odds section on their website to complement their spread betting fayre, and when clicking on a desired sport, customers can easily flick between the two types of bets by just choosing the option from a small menu bar above the games.
 For each match/event, SpreadEx sports have their own statistics section (indicated by a bar chart next to the odds).
 When football matches are live, the site keeps customers informed with what is going on in the game, with a useful graphic showing the pitch, and game stats – thus helping players make more informed betting decisions.
 There is a useful search bar on the left hand side of the screen, enabling customers to quickly find their desired bet, and players also have the choice of flicking between fractional and decimal odds.